Christianity 201

 Be Ye Glad

 Two music posts in a row.
 What can I say?
 I had some different ideas for today, but this song was in my brain crying out to be shared.
-This pre-dates today’s modern worship music, and if you’re confused, the name of the group is Glad which also appears in the title of the song.
-I’m gonna guess this is from the late ’70s.
-Of course, group member Bob Kauflin is better known today for more recent work with Sovereign Grace Music.
+The lyrics follow and are also in the video.
+Every debt that you ever had has been covered by grace.

 In these days of confused situations.